 What Types Of Cold And Cough Suppressant Medicine Are Safe For Pregnant Women?

+If you’re expecting, rest assured that you can use over-the-counter cough suppressants without worrying about potential risks.
 Whether you’re struggling with an irritating cough or comforting a sore throat, some of the most trusted over-the-counter medications – like Tylenol (Acetaminophen), anesthetic lozenges, Codeine for pain relief, and Dextromethorphan found in Delsym and Vicks DayQuil – can offer helpful respite from your medical ailments.

 home remedires for coughing pregnant woman